joeferner/redis-commander/README.md

-  --nosave, --ns                       Do not save new connections to config.   [boolean] [default: true] --noload, --nl                       Do not load connections from config.     [boolean] [default: false] --use-scan, --sc                     Use scan instead of keys.                [boolean] [default: false] --clear-config, --cc                 clear configuration file.                [boolean] [default: false] --scan-count, --sc                   The size of each seperate scan.          [integer] [default: 100] --no-log-data                        Do not log data values from redis store. [boolean] [default: false] --open                               Open web-browser with Redis-Commander.   [boolean] [default: false]
+  --nosave, --ns                       Do not save new connections to config.   [boolean] [default: true] --noload, --nl                       Do not load connections from config.     [boolean] [default: false] --use-scan, --sc                     Use scan instead of keys.                [boolean] [default: false] --clear-config, --cc                 clear configuration file.
+  --migrate-config                     migrate old configuration file in $HOME to new style.
+  --scan-count, --sc                   The size of each seperate scan.          [integer] [default: 100] --no-log-data                        Do not log data values from redis store. [boolean] [default: false] --open                               Open web-browser with Redis-Commander.   [boolean] [default: false]